-Alabama workers’ compensation is a state-run program which provides temporary disability benefits for workers injured on the job.
-If you become injured while performing a regular work task, or if you have been diagnosed with an occupational disease, you may qualify for workers’ compensation benefits.
-It is supposed to be an easy to use program which allows workers access to temporary disability benefits without the need to file a lawsuit against their employer.
-However, sometimes workers will end up in a dispute about their benefits with their employer’s insurer or with the Alabama Department of Labor (ADOL).
+Alabama workers’ compensation is a state-run program that provides temporary disability benefits for workers injured on the job.
+You may qualify for workers' compensation benefits if you become injured while performing a regular work task or have been diagnosed with an occupational disease.
+It is supposed to be an easy-to-use program that allows workers access to temporary disability benefits without the need to file a lawsuit against their employer.
+However, sometimes workers will end up in a dispute about their gifts with their employer’s insurer or with the Alabama Department of Labor (ADOL).

-At Mezrano Law Firm, we are here to represent you when you need to fight for your workers' compensation benefits.
+At Mezrano Law Firm, we represent you when you must fight for your workers' compensation benefits.
 We offer a free consultation so that you can discuss your case with an experienced Mobile workplace injury lawyer, and you never pay attorney fees until we have recovered compensation for you.

-When a worker has been injured on the job, or has contracted an occupational disease, they are required to report the injury to their supervisor immediately, and then ask your supervisor or employer about what doctor you should see to treat your workplace injury or illness.
-You have five days from the date of the incident to notify your employer, who will complete a First Report of Injury form.
+When a worker has been injured on the job or has contracted an occupational disease, they must report the injury to their supervisor immediately and then ask their supervisor or employer about what doctor they should see to treat their workplace injury or illness.
+You have five days from the incident date to notify your employer, who will complete a First Report of Injury form.
 If your employer decides to decline your injury claim, you may contact the Alabama Department of Labor's Workers' Compensation Division to find out about your options.
 You have two years from the date of your injury to file a claim in court.
 After that, you may lose your right to pursue a claim for your workplace injury.

 Alabama workers' compensation benefits include:

-After a three-day waiting period, you will be eligible to receive disability benefits which include a partial wage-replacement payment, medical coverage for your workplace injury, and death benefits payable to the deceased worker's dependents.
+After a three-day waiting period, you will be eligible to receive disability benefits, including a partial wage-replacement payment, medical coverage for your workplace injury, and death benefits payable to the deceased worker's dependents.

 There are four different types of partial wage-replacement benefits you might qualify for:

-You can refer to Alabama's average weekly wage chart to calculate what your benefits might be.
+You can refer to Alabama's average weekly wage chart to calculate your benefits.

 Death benefits will be paid to your estate if you do not have any dependents.
-If you do have dependents, they will receive a weekly benefit.
+If you do have dependents, they will receive a weekly gift.

-If you disagree with how your benefits have been determined, you can choose to work with a mediator to resolve the dispute or you can file a lawsuit against your employer's insurer.
+If you disagree with how your benefits have been determined, you can work with a mediator to resolve the dispute or file a lawsuit against your employer's insurer.